SasView/documents/Sasview Roadmap.md

 * Continue work on separating out a generic dataloader package
 * Complete SasView paper
 * Continue work to expand the size and diversity of the contributor commmunity
-* Begin adding other algorithms to the generic scattering calculator such as SPONGE, McSim, Golden Vector approach etc.
+* Begin adding other algorithms to the generic scattering calculator such as FFT-based, SPONGE, McSim, Golden Vector approach etc.
+* Begin work on including the beta approximation calculation into generic scattering calculator
 * Add tabbed and batch functionality to P(R) inversion to match fitting perspective functionality
 * Continue discussions on how to address mutlimodal fitting
 * Continue work on developing more advanced resolution calculations in co-operation with NXcanSAS group (e.g. generic resolution functions etc)
-* Add the usual bug fixes and other minor improvements as time and interest permit
 * Refactor the way plotting is tied to data and fitting
 * Refactor reporting and exporting of perspective data
 * Refactoring of project/analysis Saving and Loading
 * Begin work improving magnetic SANS workflows
 * Begin adding support for handling multiple scattering calculation
 * Reimplement the orientation viewer
-* Begin work on including the beta approximation calculation into generic scattering calculator
-* Begin work on external database integration for final results deposition
+* Begin work on external databases integration for final results deposition
 * Complete work on simplifying dependencies/requirements
+* Add the usual bug fixes and other minor improvements as time and interest permit

 **Late 2023 - Mid 2024  - Release 5.2**